kippdata/silo/_posts/2014-09-16-Setting_Up_PoweSchool_on_SQL_Server.md

 c:\oracle\odac64\bin
 {% endhighlight %}

 Next you need to **reboot your system**.
 Click the **Start** button in the lower left hand corner of you screen (it looks like an abstract 4-pane window viewed at an angle), which brings up the "Start page".
 Click on the power icon in the upper right hand corner of the screen.
 Select **Restart**.
-Twiddle you thumbs.
+Twiddle your thumbs.

 ---

 ## Create KIPP Silo Database

 ### Create the DB
 Open up Microsoft SQL Server Management Studio.
 Creating a new database is really super simple.
-Right click on **Databases** in the left-hand navigation pane and select "New Database...":
+Right click on **Databases** in the left-hand navigation pane and select **New Database...**:

 ![Create DB]({{ site.baseurl }}/images/new_database_1.png "Create New DB Step 1")